 - 2 T baking soda

 - 1 drop blue coloring (optional as you could always leave it white)

 - 2 drops red coloring (optional as you could always leave it white)

 - 1 T Johnsons Baby bedtime bath

-Please note what I said about the coloring — you do NOT have to color the salt.
+Please note what I said about the coloring .
+The coloring is entirely optional.
+You do NOT have to color the salt.
 That is really all about presentation.
-When I make this for myself, I don’t worry about making it LOOK a certain way.
-I only care about how this foot soak makes me FEEL.
+When I make DIY foot soak salts for myself, I never color anything.

 HOW TO USE Your DIY Foot Soak